SAP-samples/cloud-btp-cli-api-codejam/exercises/06-core-services-api-creds/README.md

 ## Log in with the CF CLI

 With the API endpoint now obtained, we can log in with the CF CLI.
-You could do it like this, specifying the actual API endpoint URL with the `-a` option and copy-pasting the URL from the output above:
+You could do it like this, specifying, with the `-a` option, the API endpoint URL you noted down in the previous exercise:

 ```bash
 cf login -a <API endpoint URL>
 ```

-However, it's much easier to use the power of the shell to do this in one go, as follows.
+However, you could simply use the power of the shell to do this in one go, as follows.

 👉 Ensure you're in the directory containing this exercise's `README.md` file, and make this call (replacing `trial` with the name of your subaccount):